-This analysis shall be undertaken consistent with the process outlined in (paragraphs 48 to 51).
-Substitution and investment proposals to satisfy requests for Incremental Exit Capacity shall be incremental to this base network.

-- 46. For any NTS Exit Point at which all Incremental Exit Capacity requests can be met without undertaking NTS investment20 (and/or giving rise to increased operational costs), i.e. within the capability of the enhanced network, National Grid will consider the release of Incremental Obligated Exit Capacity consistent with the new aggregate level of capacity allocations (and reservations).
-Where such requests cannot be met without investment (and/or giving rise to increased operational costs), National Grid will investigate exit capacity substitution opportunities. - 47.
+- 45. 39.
+For each recipient NTS Exit Point, National Grid will carry out network analysis to identify a network model (the "enhanced network") that meets existing obligations.
+This analysis shall be undertaken consistent with the process outlined in (paragraphs 4248 to 4551).
+Substitution and investment proposals to satisfy requests for Incremental Exit Capacity shall be incremental to this base network. - 46.
+40. For any NTS Exit Point at which all Incremental Exit Capacity requests can be met without undertaking NTS investment (and/or giving rise to increased operational costs), i.e. within the capability of the enhanced network, National Grid will proposeconsider the release of Incremental Obligated Exit Capacity consistent with the new aggregate level of capacity allocations (and reservations).
+Where such requests cannot be met without investment (and/or giving rise to increased operational costs), National Grid will investigate exit capacity substitution opportunities. - 41.
 Potential capacity substitutions shall be validated through network analysis.
 The objective shall be to avoid incremental increase in risk.
-Hence National Grid will not propose capacity substitution where this would result, under planning scenarios, in the capability of the NTS to meet existing obligations being reduced. - The Exit Capacity Substitution objective is to minimise investment that would 48. otherwise be required to satisfy demand for Incremental Exit Capacity.
-Substitution opportunities shall be assessed against criteria defined within the Transmission Planning Code which is the basis for National Grid's network development decisions.
+Hence National Grid will not propose capacity substitution where this would result, under planning scenarios, in the capability of the NTS to meet existing obligations being reduced. - 48.
+42. The Exit Capacity Substitution objective is to minimise investment that would otherwise be required to satisfy demand for Incremental Exit Capacity.
+Substitution opportunities shall be assessed against criteria defined within the Transmission Planning Code which is the basis for National Grid's investmentnetwork development decisions.
 This shall include existing commitments, including NTS Exit (Flat) Capacity, NTS Exit (Flexibility) Capacity and Assured Offtake Pressures (as defined in UNC), on the network.
 Substitutions shall not be accepted if this reduces National Grid's ability to deliver its existing commitments.
 These commitments will be taken from regulatory and commercial agreements and statutory instruments and are additional to the conditions set out in the National Grid annual planning procedures. - 49.
-The supply and demand scenarios used for the analysis will be consistent with the Transmission Planning Code a copy of which can be found on the National Grid http://www2.nationalgrid.com/UK/Industry-information/Future-ofwebsite Energy/Gas-Ten-Year-Statement/Transmission-Planning-Code/. - 50.
+43. The supply and demand scenarios used for the analysis will be consistent with the Transmission Planning Code a copy of which can be found on the National Grid website at: http://www2.nationalgrid.com/UK/Industry-information/Future-of-Energy/Gas-Ten-Year-Statement/Transmission-Planning-Code/. - 44.
 The analysis shall primarily be undertaken at high demand levels.
 Ideally the flow at all NTS Exit Points should be set at the obligated level.
 However, this would be impracticable because to do so would result in total exit flow being much greater than previously experienced peak demand and available entry supplies.
-Hence, normally flows at NTS Exit Points shall be set: - for NTS Exit Points that have a reasonable probability of being donor NTS Exit Points.21 at the Obligated Exit Capacity level (plus any incremental capacity reserved via a PARCA); and - for all other NTS Exit Points, to the appropriate level for the demand condition, but no lower than the sold capacity level. - Where the process outlined in paragraph 50 is inconsistent with the scenario being 51. assessed, e.g: - at off-peak22 demand levels: and
+Hence, normally flows at NTS Exit Points shall be set: - for NTS Exit Points that have a reasonable probability of being donor NTS Exit Points, 1321 at the Obligated Exit Capacity level (plus any incremental capacity reserved via a PARCA); and - for all other NTS Exit Points, to the appropriate level for the demand condition, but no lower than the sold capacity level. - 45.
+Where the process outlined in paragraph 4450 is inconsistent with the scenario being assessed, e.g:

-20 Or contractual alternative.
+1220 Or contractual alternative.

-21 This would include NTS Exit Points that have a high degree of interactivity with, and those located downstream of, the recipient NTS Exit Point.
+This would include NTS Exit Points that have a high degree of interactivity with, and those located downstream of, the recipient NTS Exit Point.
 Hence, in order to ensure a supply / demand match, these points will be determined individually for each recipient NTS Exit Point.